oopsmonk/documentation/channels/1.1/tutorials/build-a-messaging-app.md

     The [`?`](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html) operator is for handling any errors that may be produced while creating the message.
     :::

-    The `send_message_with_options()` method uses the IOTA client library to convert messages into bundles and send the resulting transactions to a node.
+    The `send_message_with_options()` method uses the IOTA client library to convert messages into bundles and send the resulting transactions to an IOTA node.

-    This method returns an error only if the bundle was not sent to the node.
+    This method returns an error only if the bundle was not sent to the IOTA node.
 Therefore, if you see no error, the bundle was sent.

 5. Return the `Announce` message identifier